-The FFG Sub-fund will seek long-term capital appreciation through a diversified portfolio of clean technology stocks.
+The Sub-fund will seek long-term capital appreciation through a diversified portfolio of clean technology stocks.

-The Sub-Fund promotes environmental and social characteristics and will contain a minimum proportion of 90% of investments aligned with the environmental or social characteristics promoted by the Sub-Fund ("#1 Aligned with E/S characteristics").
+The Sub-Fund promotes environmental and social characteristics and will contain a minimum proportion of 80% of investments aligned with the environmental or social characteristics promoted by the Sub-Fund ("#1 Aligned with E/S characteristics").
 Cash and investments for hedging purposes (#2 Other) will not be aligned with the environmental and social characteristics promoted by the Sub-Fund.
-The weight of these investments in the portfolio will be limited to 10% of the fund's net assets in normal market conditions.
+The weight of these investments in the portfolio will be limited to 20% of the fund's net assets in normal market conditions.

 In addition, the Sub-Fund will contain a minimum proportion of 51% of sustainable investments with an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy ("#1A Sustainable" below).
-The remainder of the Sub-Fund's practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The remainder of the Sub-Fund's net assets will be invested in investments aligned with the environmental or social characteristics promoted by the Sub-Fund that are not considered sustainable investments ("#1B Other E/S characteristics").